chriswgerber/dfp-ads/readme.md

 Below are a list of items that need to be completed before the plugin is ready for release.

-* Full Test Suite for current code and all new features.
-* Import tool for creating positions via a DFP Export CSV.
+* ~~Import tool for creating positions via a DFP Export CSV.~~
-* Extensibility in the Javascript file that powers the ad positions.
-I.e. the ability to add new, custom positions through an API.
+* ~~Extensibility in the Javascript file that powers the ad positions.
+I.e. the ability to add new, custom positions through an API.~~
 * Filter taxonomy names and values into page-level targeting for positions.
 * More precise validation of input values in custom metaboxes for ad positions.

+### Other priorities

+* Full Test Suite for current code and all new features.

 <a name="FAQ"></a>
 ## Frequently Asked Questions